digipolisgent/api-guidelines/Guidelines.md

 ## 7 Consistency fundamentals
 ### 7.1 URL structure
 Humans SHOULD be able to easily read and construct URLs.
+However these should not contain sensitive data (e.g. passwords, API keys).
+In case of doubt, check with our security officers.

 This facilitates discovery and eases adoption on platforms without a well-supported client library.